EvaJF/continual_tuto/README.md

 ## 2. The incremental learning framework <a name="part2"></a>

-The term *continual learning* was notably used by Ring in 1997 [Ring, 1997], with the following definition: « Continual learning is the constant development of increasingly complex behaviors, the process of building more complicated skills on top of those already developed. » The term *lifelong learning* is also used in the literature [Thrun, 1995]
+The term *continual learning* was notably used by Ring in 1997 (Ring, 1997), with the following definition: « Continual learning is the constant development of increasingly complex behaviors, the process of building more complicated skills on top of those already developed. » The term *lifelong learning* is also used in the literature (Thrun, 1995)

 In recent years, reasearch has focused on a particular form of continual learning, namely *incremental learning*.

 __Types of incremental learning__

 The literature often distinguishes three types of incremental learning.
-* Task-Incremental Learning (TIL): progressively learn a series of semantically distinct tasks.
+* In Task-Incremental Learning (TIL), the goal is to progressively learn a series of (semantically) distinct tasks.
 In practice, each data sample has a task identifier.
-Example : learning to recognize hand-written digits, then learning to classify doodles.
+Example : learning to recognize hand-written digits, then learning to classify handmade doodles.
-* Domain-Incremental Learning (DIL): the structure of the problem is the same across the learning steps, but the input distribution changes.
+* In Domain-Incremental Learning (DIL): the structure of the problem is the same across the learning steps (e.g. same number of classes), but the input distribution changes.
 Example : learning to recognize digits written by children, when learning to recognize digits written by adults.
-* Class-Incremental Learning (CIL): a growing number of classes must be recognized, without task identity.
+* In Class-Incremental Learning (CIL), a growing number of classes must be recognized, without task identity.
 Example: learning to recognize hand-written digits from 0 to 4, then learning to recognize hand-written digits from 5 to 9.
+This is the setting we will focus on in the rest of this tutorial.

 <img src="media/IL_types.png" alt="Types of incremental learning">